 What I love about summer is the fruit.
-There are peaches and plums for pies.
-There are nectarines for dribbling down your chin.
-There are apricots for tarts, cherries for snacks and all sorts of berries for breakfast, plus other melons like cantaloupe and honeydew to wrap ham around.
-But what other fruit offers a crunchy snack, a juice for drinking (with or without a boozy booster), seeds for spitting contests, and a big round shape for greasing and throwing around the pool, lake or ocean (have you played greased pig yet this summer)?
+There are peaches and plums for pies, nectarines for dribbling down your chin, apricots for tarts, cherries for snacks, and all sorts of berries for breakfast — plus other melons, like cantaloupe and honeydew, to wrap ham around.
+But what other fruit offers a crunchy snack, a juice for drinking (with or without a boozy booster), seeds for spitting contests, and a big round shape for greasing and throwing around the pool, lake, or ocean (have you played greased pig yet this summer)?

 There's no doubt it's been a hot summer, so I've been trying to plan ahead by juicing whatever fruit I have around and straining the juice into popsicle molds the night before.
 After a long day of work or play, everyone in the house has a dessert to look forward to (even our dog loves watermelon!).

-Since in-season fruit is so sweet already, I skip the sweetener, though list it as an optional ingredient below.
-Before digging into the sugar, cut into your watermelon for a taste and decide if you need it sweeter.
+Since in-season fruit is so sweet already, I skip the sweetener (although I've listed it as an optional ingredient below).
+Before adding any sugar, cut into your watermelon for a taste and decide if you need it sweeter.
 The addition of lime juice adds a tartness, but it also brings out the sweetness, so give the unsweetened way a chance.

 Blend the watermelon, lime juice, and optional honey in a blender (or process the melon through a juicer, then stir in the lime juice and honey).
 Pour the mixture through a fine sieve into a bowl, pressing the fibrous melon with the back of a spoon to extract the maximum amount of juice.

 Carefully pour or spoon the juice into popsicle molds and freeze until solid.
 If using popsicle sticks, insert the sticks when the popsicles are partially frozen.